viaacode/pulsar2db/README.md

 conforming to the CloudEvents structure can be deserialized.

-And, since a state building application is, in effect, a tight coupling between it's input (CloudEvents in Pulsar, in this case) and it's output (a Postgres table), a SQL DDL file for the target table is included.
+And, since a state building application is, in effect, a tight coupling between its input (CloudEvents in Pulsar, in this case) and its output (a Postgres table), a SQL DDL file for the target table is included.

 ## Prerequisites